uvrajanshuman/Spring-Core/src/main/java/com/refstash/need_of_dependency_injection/README.md

 This helps to achieve loose-coupling.
 - This can also be done by passing the dependency through setter method instead of constructor.
 - `BinarySearch` and `SortAlgorithm` are no more tightly-coupled.
 Hence, `BinarySearch` is not dependent on a specific `SortAlgorithm`.
-- The choice of `SortAlgorithm` depends on the user of `BinarySearch`.
+- The choice of `SortAlgorithm` now depends on the user of `BinarySearch`.

 >Spring framework does the same.
 It instantiates the objects and populates their dependencies.